1601-mma2013/Dignity/README.md

 Don't:

-An interactive installation which engages users in a human computer interaction to create awareness to be mindful of their behaviour towards others and be respectful.
-This installation allows users to explore this process through touch sensing technology. *Don't* relies on the user’s interaction with the projected visuals that is projected on a piece of cloth.
-When the user presses onto the cloth, this action is detected, which in turn changes the reaction of the projected visuals on the cloth.
+An interactive installation which engages users in a human computer interaction to create awareness among users to be mindful of their behaviour towards others and to never be respectful.
+This installation allows users to experience the process of pushing one's limit of patience through touch sensing technology. *Don't* relies on the user’s interactions with the projected visuals on a piece of cloth.
+When the user presses onto the cloth, the action is detected which in turn changes the reaction of the projected visuals on the cloth.

 ------